Product description

 1. The local CO2 level is representative of the complete area being measured i.e. do not place the unit close to a frequently opened window or air conditioning unit.

-2. A source of either natural or artificial light is available during the hours when the building is occupied (due to the unit being solar powered).
+2. A source of either natural or artificial light is available during the hours when the building is occupied (due to the unit being solar-powered).

-PLEASE NOTE: We recommend you perform a manual calibration before the sensor is commissioned to ensure accurate CO2 reporting.
+Note: We recommend you perform a manual calibration before the sensor is commissioned to ensure accurate CO₂ reporting.

 Installation of backplate

-The Pressac sensing CO2 sensor is designed to be wall mounted.
-For ease of installation, it is supplied with a backplate that can be mounted on the wall prior to installation of the CO2 sensor itself.
+The Pressac CO₂ sensor is designed to be wall mounted.
+For ease of installation, it is supplied with a backplate that can be mounted on the wall prior to installation of the CO₂ sensor itself.

 Installation of unit on backplate